0davidog/PazuzuPizza/README.md

 Side by side video demonstration [here](https://www.youtube.com/watch?v=KGoXKuTMRIo).

 The 'pizza_production' worksheet will also be updated at the end of this function by calling the calculated_production_plan function.
-This takes todays sales, entered by the user and adds 10% to the number then rounded to an integer.
+This takes today's sales, entered by the user and adds 10% to the number then rounded to an integer.

 ![worksheet-screen-02](https://github.com/0davidog/PazuzuPizza/assets/135815736/105f7d88-7541-4ab5-918a-f32ff9304cf4)

 Side by side video demonstration [here](https://www.youtube.com/watch?v=P96URDFS7Tc).

-### Todays Date
+### Today's Date

 ```
 from datetime import datetime
 ```
 The date used in these functions is determined by the datetime python module.
-The module is imported and then used to display the date at the start of some functions and also used to take todays day and translate it to an uppercase letter for use in determining the cell to update.
+The module is imported and then used to display the date at the start of some functions and also used to take today's day and translate it to an uppercase letter for use in determining the cell to update.
 ```
 def convert_day():
     """